Code-Institute-Submissions/project-5/README.md

       - **Document checking completed.
 No errors or warnings to show.**

   - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) (All pages)
-    - Shows 29 errors and 975 warnings due to the **Boostrap 4** clasees and rules.
+    - Shows 29 errors and 975 warnings due to the **Bootstrap 4** clasees and rules.
     *There are no errors showing in custom CSS's*

   - [JSHint](https://jshint.com/) (Report of all custom JS functions)